techn0man1ac/ToxicCommentClassification/README.md

 ![Models test](https://raw.githubusercontent.com/techn0man1ac/ToxicCommentClassification/refs/heads/main/IMGs/appTests.png)

 The application interface is intuitive and user-friendly.
-The application is also able to classify text files in the txt format.

 The structure of the tabs is as follows:
 - `Home` - Here you can find a description of the app, the technologies used for its operation, the mission and vision of the project, and acknowledgments